veavibork/rakanishu-resurrected/README.md

 Current state: all links and game functions are expected to work as much as they did before.
 All graphics (that I know of) have been restored or replaced using game-icons.net.
 Some typos have been cleaned up.

+The game ends with act 3, so if you beat Mephisto, you beat the game.
+Start speedrunning!

 ---

 <img width="1920" height="930" alt="rakres" src="https://github.com/user-attachments/assets/6fa6b2d4-3f03-46f8-8c90-f5febf678436" />